dumildematos/staticpro.js/README.md

 4. **Run your Application:**
    - Ensure your application is running, and the directives will be applied dynamically.

+## Data Binding

+To use data binding, call the `app` method and pass a function that takes a single argument, `$var`.
+This object allows you to define properties that will be dynamically bound to your HTML elements.

+### Data Binding Example
 ## Example

 ```html